alexisorellana/alexisorellana.github.io/_pages/about.md

 social: true
 ---

 Welcome!
-I'm a Ph.D.
+I am a Ph.D.
 Candidate in Economics at the University of Rochester.

 I am on the 2020-2021 job market and will be available for interviews.